mindkin/hourfleet/docs/notifications.md

 For key events in Hourfleet, users will receive SMS and Email notifications.
 For example when they join your network, or when they book a car.
 Here you can see an example of all the SMS and Email notifications that get sent and at which key events they happen.
-If you would like to be notified of these events at the same time as your customers you can do this through Zapier Integration.
-To find out how to do this visit the [Zapier Integration](zapier.html) page.

 ## Email Configuration